 My personal favorite was a small cafe called NOI Bistro.
 This place was busy every day we walked past and eventually we tried their brunch and wow!
 They serve everything from pancakes to eggs and smoothie bowls.
 Oh, and their coffee is amazing and comes in a really big mug!

-If you want something a little cheaper, Nalu is a gluten-free cafe that has an amazing breakfast bagel that’s only 2,500 Colones ($4 USD.)
+If you want something a little cheaper, Nalu is a gluten-free cafe that has an amazing breakfast bagel priced at only 2,500 Colones ($4 USD.)
 If you love cold brew coffee, this is also the place to go.
-The prices are so good too, eating here is one of the best cheap things to do in Tamarindo.
+The prices are so good that eating here is one of the best cheap things to do in Tamarindo.

 Where to Stay in Tamarindo, Costa Rica

 You are spoilt for choice when it comes to places to stay in Tamarindo.
 There are over 100 hotels and hostels in the downtown area catering to all needs and wants.
 These are our favorites:

 Selina Tamarindo – $

 The Selina is a good option for budget travelers, and I have personally stayed here.
 It’s an upper market hostel with a great atmosphere and pool.
 The location is also right near the beach, and the dorm rooms and privates all have AC.